Nesvilab/FragPipe/docs/tutorial_lfq.md

 * [Set the output location and run](https://fragpipe.nesvilab.org/docs/tutorial_lfq.html#set-the-output-location-and-run)
 * [Inspect the results](https://fragpipe.nesvilab.org/docs/tutorial_lfq.html#inspect-the-results)

 <br>

-We will use a dataset (PRIDE/ProteomeXchange identifier PXD020556) in which HCT116 cells were treated with aspirin (acetylsalicylic acid) to investigate metabolic changes.
-Extracts from willows and other plants rich in acetylsalicylic acid have been used medicinally since Mesopotamian times.
-This tutorial will use a subset of the data to quantify the proteomes of aspirin treated and untreated (control) cells.
-These data were acquired with a Q Exactive HF-X.

-Associated publication: Castoldi, Francesca, et al. "Autophagy-mediated metabolic effects of aspirin."
-Cell death discovery 6.1 (2020): 1-17.

-To get the input data, download the 'lfq-raw.zip' file from [Dropbox](https://www.dropbox.com/sh/azdbblag7whv9v7/AACk8t4-6LowMYobKyXxUMS8a?dl=0) and extract the files.

 ### Open FragPipe
 When you launch FragPipe, check that MSFragger and Philosopher are configured.
 (If you haven’t downloaded them yet, use their respective ‘Download / Update’ buttons.
 See [this page](https://fragpipe.nesvilab.org/docs/tutorial_setup_fragpipe.html) for more help, Python is not needed for these exercises.)